Karto1000/brilliant-text/README.md

 ## How to use

 Out-of-the-box the library provides multiple formatting codes you can use like vanilla formatting codes.
-Any custom formatting from this mod applied to a text will override any vanilla formatting that text had previously.

-> [!note]
-> These codes must be at the beginning of a line.
-Doing something like `Hello §gMinecraft` ****will not work****.
-> The ability to only apply the formatting to a specific part of the text is not possible yet.
+When applying the custom formatting, the text dropShadow will be ignored and not drawn.

 > `§g`: Makes the text look shiny and golden
 >